Why Is Vision Therapy a Controversial Topic?

 Some experts believe that certain irregularities associated with vision development, visual perception, or visual function can be altered by neuroplasticity.
 If these components can change because of neuroplasticity, then vision therapy is very likely to work.
 Some doctors believe they can treat accommodative (focusing) disorders, amblyopia (lazy eye), binocular vision problems, eye movement disorders, strabismus, and other problems with vision therapy

 Therapy is commonplace for many other ailments, but vision therapy is often seen as a snake oil treatment by many medical professionals.
 For instance, speech therapy, occupational therapy, and physical therapy are widely accepted.
 But, since a group of doctors (who were opposed to vision therapy) decided that vision therapy can’t improve vision, this has become accepted as fact by many people.
 These same doctors do not believe that vision has much to do with a person’s ability to learn.
-But some less outspoken doctors and educators believe wholeheartedly that vision therapy is the next step in overcoming learning disorders.
+However, some less outspoken doctors and educators believe wholeheartedly that vision therapy is the next step in overcoming learning disorders.

 The Opposition: Why Is Vision Therapy Controversial?